DenverCoder544/oskari-documentation/8 Developing instructions/00120-HowToCreateABundle.md

 ## How to create a bundle

-If you haven't done it already, download sources [here](https://oskari.org/download/).
-Then extract the files from the downloaded archive.
+If you haven't done it already, copy the oskari-frontend repo [here](https://github.com/oskariorg/oskari-frontend/).

 Now decide a `<bundle-identifier>` which is unique and describes the functionality the bundle offers e.g. `search` (already implemented so prefix it with something like mysearch).

 Create a folder with the name of your `<bundle-identifier>` under `/packages/framework/` and `/bundles/framework/`.
 If you require styling/images, create a folder under `/bundles/framework/<bundle-identifier>/resources/css`, too.
 The `/framework/` directory isn't enforced and you can replace it with something fitting your bundle compilation.
 The `framework` directory refers to the namespace of the same name and it includes (almost) all code written by the Oskari core team.

-It is encouraged to create your own namespace (and directories) for your own bundles.
+You can create your own namespace (and folders) for your own bundles.
+If you plan to contribute the bundle to oskari-frontend, place the bundle either to framework, mapping or admin depending on what the functionality is/does.

 Create a `bundle.js` file under `/packages/framework/<bundle-identifier>/`.
-You can use the following sample as a template.
+You can use the sample file as a template (explained below).

 ### The Sample bundle